FarzanAkhtar/Mini-gcc/README.md

 # Mini-gcc
-A basic compiler for a subset of C language./
+A basic compiler for a subset of C language.\
 Made using Flex and Bison.